moyapchen/moyapchen.github.io/about.md

 Before joining Facebook (and the corporate world as a whole), I did my undergrad at Caltech. [^mole][^mit]

 [^mole]: A Mole (gdbg, ttboai) if you must know. :hugs:
-[^mit]: Someday I'll write a blog post about turning down MIT[^yup], though maybe not cause it's all sorta worked itself out now.
+[^mit]: Someday I'll write a blog post about turning down MIT and other "huh how was that" decisions like intentionally avoiding living in the Bay for a long time.
+We'll see.
+It's all sorta worked itself out now, so maybe not.
-[^yup]: Yup, got into both MIT + Caltech, and decided to turn down MIT cause the folks I happened to know there felt too normal.
-High schoolers be silly, lol. :upside_down_face:

 ## The Life Stuff